 I am an individual seeking legal assistance.
-Can the Pro Bono Program provide a student volunteer to assist me?
+Can the Pro Bono Program provide a student volunteer or attorney to assist me?

 No. The University of Wisconsin Law School’s Pro Bono Program does not provide legal services to members of the general public.
 Law students may not offer legal advice unless they are working under the direct supervision of a licensed attorney, and the Pro Bono Program does not have supervising attorneys on staff.
 However, the following websites might be of help:

 Center for Patient Partnership